-The following example illustrates how you can hookup zSeries wireless system to your network:
+The following example illustrates how you can hookup zSeries-VI wireless system to your network:

-The zSeries wireless system consists of a single Coordinator and one or more End Devices.
-End devices will send data periodically to the Coordinator where it serves as a gateway between the users and the End Devices.
+The zSeries-VI wireless system consists of a single Coordinator and one or more End Devices.
+End Devices will send data periodically to the Coordinator where it serves as a gateway between the users and the End Devices.
 The users can access the data through the Coordinator's web server and provided data acquisition software.

-A standard web browser can be used to monitor and chart temperature, humidity, and barometric pressure.
+A standard web browser can be used to monitor and chart analog signals.
 The browser can also be used to configure the device's IP address, passwords for access and overall configuration parameters.

-Figure 1.1 zSeries Wireless System on the Ethernet Network
+Figure 1.1 zSeries-VI Wireless System on the Ethernet Network